 Do you have questions about Canada and U.S. Immigration?

 If you have questions about immigration to Canada or the United States, contact Evelyn and I will try and answer your questions on a future podcast.

-I'd be honored if you subscribe to my podcast, on Apple Podcasts, If you are interested in immigration law and cross-border business, you don’t want you to miss an episode.
-I will be sharing the latest news and updates on Canada and US immigration law, plus important information about the opportunities and challenges for employees and companies who need to navigate between companies for business reasons.
+I'd be honoured if you subscribe to my podcast, on Apple Podcasts, If you are interested in immigration law and cross-border business, you don’t want you to miss an episode.
+I will be sharing the latest news and updates on Canada and U.S. immigration law, plus important information about the opportunities and challenges for employees and companies who need to navigate between companies for business reasons.

 Click here to subscribe on Spotify